Understanding Bariatric Surgery Los Angeles, CA

 A band is placed around the upper part of the stomach to create a small pouch to hold food.

-Reversible and adjustable, lower risk of vitamin and mineral deficiencies.
+Reversible and adjustable, it lowers the risk of vitamin and mineral deficiencies.

 Slower weight loss, regular follow-up visits for band adjustments, and possible band slippage or erosion.